 4. Zero Waste living requires quite a bit of preparation.

 When I went to the grocery store, I’d just hop into the car and go.
 I didn’t go through my stash of cloth bags, produce bags, and jars to make sure I was prepared for all of the items I needed – most of the time I didn’t even know what I needed.
 When I went out to eat, I didn’t make sure I had a reusable napkin, reusable cutlery, and a to go container on me.
 Typing this out makes it sound absurd.
 At first, I thought I was over complicating things and got frustrated quickly when I got all the way to where I was going without my Zero Waste supplies.
 It took time, practice, countless failures before I got into a rhythm that I now don’t really think much of.
 It takes 21 days to form a habit so don’t kick yourself if you still find that you forget things.
 Once I started keeping all of my grocery shopping items in one giant back and a Zero Waste Kit in my car, things were pretty easy.

 5. I’ll never turn back.

 When I say this is one of the best decisions of my life – aside from marrying my best friend, of course, I’m not lying.
 My life has more of a purpose now then it ever has.
 I’m happier, I’m healthier, and I have a new found passion within me that I was always searching for but could never seem to find.
-Well, I’m happy to say that I have found it in Zero Waste living and am going to make it my life’s goal to push this as far as it can go.
+Well, I’m happy to say that I have found it in my Zero Waste Journey and am going to make it my life’s goal to push this as far as it can go.
 What are my next steps?
 Stay tuned!